MrTrick/musica/README.md

 ----

 ## Overview
+**musica** is a simple cloud-compatible service for delivering audio files.
-**musica** implements a stateless express.js server to handle metadata and (tbd) social listening functionality.
+- Stateless express.js server to handle metadata and (tbd) social listening functionality.
-Media storage and delivery is delegated to an S3 (or S3-like) CDN.
+- Media storage and delivery delegated to an S3 (or S3-like) CDN.
-Media upload and application managmement is implemented in a separate command-line tool.
+- Media upload and application managmement implemented in a separate command-line tool.

 ## Future Improvements
 The client side needs significant work, obviously.